Unseen Object Amodal Instance Segmentation via Hierarchical Occlusion Modeling: Experiments

-\textbf{Occluded Object Retrieval.} We demonstrated an amodal robotic manipulation by combining UOAIS-Net with the 6-DOF grasp generator \cite{sundermeyer2021contact} (Fig. \ref{robotdemo}).
+\textbf{Occluded Object Retrieval.} We demonstrated an occlusion-aware target object retrieval with UOAIS-Net (Fig. \ref{robotdemo}).
 When the target object is occluded, grasping it directly is often infeasible due to the collision between the objects and the robot.
+UOIS \cite{xiang2020learning, xie2021unseen} can be used to segment the objects but lacks the ability to identify the occlusion relationships, requiring an extra collision checking model \cite{murali20206}.
 Using UOAIS-Net, the grasping order to retrieve the target object can be easily determined; If the target object is occluded ($O=1$), remove the nearest unoccluded objects ($O=0$) until the target becomes unoccluded ($O=0$).
 Then the target object can be easily grasped.
-We simply used a ResNet-34 \cite{he2016deep} trained on 25 images per object to classify the objects.
+We used Contact-GraspNet \cite{sundermeyer2021contact} for grasping and a ResNet-34 \cite{he2016deep} to classify the objects.

+\textbf{Failure Cases} Fig. \ref{fig:failure} shows some failure cases of UOAIS-Net with RGB-D. When the object is on the other object, it sometimes over-segments the occluded objects.
+As a result, it degraded the UOAIS-Net performance in amodal masks on OSD, though the performance of our model in visible and invisible masks is noticeably better than others.
+We believe this could be resolved by increasing the quality and quantity of the synthetic dataset and leaving it as future work.